humhub/custom-pages/docs/MANUAL.md

 ## Templates

-The custom pages module provides a simple template mechanism based on [twig](https://twig.symfony.com/).
+The custom pages module provides a simple template mechanism based on [Twig](https://twig.symfony.com/).
 Templates can be maintained under `Administration -> Templates`.

-> Note: In order to use template based pages or snippets on space level, you'll have to allow the layout for spaces within the general settings of the template.
+> Note: In order to use template based pages or snippets on Space level, you'll have to allow the layout for spaces within the general settings of the template.

+> Note: As of module version 1.10.0, the Twig Sandbox Extension is activated by default and restricts some Twig features.
+This behavior can be switched off or changed via the configuration.
+See: https://github.com/humhub/custom-pages/blob/master/Module.php#L24-L43

 ### Layouts